 WU JUNCHAO

 - I am WU JUNCHAO (吴俊潮).
-Currently, I am a first-year Ph.D. student in Computer Science at NLP2CT Lab, University of Macau, fortunately advised by Prof. Derek F. Wong.
+Currently, I am a second-year Ph.D. student in Computer Science at NLP2CT Lab, University of Macau, fortunately advised by Prof. Derek F. Wong.
 Previously, I completed my M.S. in Data Science (Computational Lingustics) at the same lab, co-advised by Prof. Derek F. Wong and Prof. Yuan Yulin.
 I achineved my bachelor’s degree at Beijing Normal University, Zhuhai, supervised by Prof. JiangYing and Prof. Yangjing.

 - My current research interests are Natural Language Processing, Machine Translation and Trustworthy AI.
 Please feel free to contact me via email!

-Research Interests
+Research Overview

 News